What is a Holter Monitor?

 A Holter Monitor is a small ECG (electrocardiograph) device attached to five electrodes on your chest area.
 The device is used to continuously record the heart’s activity during normal day to day activities including sleep.
 Holter Monitors are most often worn for a period of 24 hours however 3, 5 and 7 day devices are also available from Nepean Cardiology.

 How do I prepare for a Holter Monitor?

-There are no special preparations for this test, however you will need to wear the device for 24 or 48 hours and you are unable to shower or swim during this period to ensure the device does not get wet.
+There are no special preparations for this test, however you will need to wear the device for 24 hours and you are unable to shower or swim during this period to ensure the device does not get wet.